Fannon/mobo/examples/hardware/TUTORIAL.md

 ![mobo-graph-explorer](http://up.fannon.de/img/mobo-graph-explorer.png?v=1)

+The size of the nodes can be adjusted through `settings.json`.

 ### Excourse: Using HeaderTabs Extension
 In case the forms are getting more complex, it might be a good idea to seperate them into tabs.
 The [HeaderTabs Extension](http://www.mediawiki.org/wiki/Extension:Header_Tabs) is supported by mobo.